 The Punta De Bubas tunnels in Puebla are old tunnels that were once used for people infected with an STD called Bubas.
 The tunnels are said to be 500 years old and were only opened to the public in 2016.

-Visiting the underground tunnels in Puebla came highly recommended by our tour guide of the free walking tour.
-But, in all honesty, it was a little underwhelming even for the very cheap 26 pesos entrance fee!
+Visiting the underground tunnels in Puebla came highly recommended by our tour guide on the free walking tour.
+But, in all honesty, it was a little underwhelming even for the very cheap 26 pesos ($1.33 USD) entrance fee!

 All of the signage is in Spanish which makes it very difficult for those who speak little Spanish.

 The visit to the tunnels is very short and the smell in the tunnels is horrendous.
-This activity is considered one of the best things to do in Puebla, but I’d recommend to skip it if you don’t have a lot of time or aren;t a huge history buff!
+This activity is considered one of the best things to do in Puebla, but I’d recommend skipping it if you don’t have a lot of time or aren’t a huge history buff.

 Tip for visiting: If you do want to see the tunnels and don’t speak Spanish, consider visiting on this guided city tour.
-This way, you’ll actually learn about their historical significance and likely have a better time!
+This way, you’ll actually learn about their historical significance and likely have a better time than we did!

 12. Join a city bus tour

 For some, wandering a Mexican city can be a little daunting.
 For one, they’re busy and it can be easy to get lost if you don’t have a good sense of direction or a map.
 Not to mention, asking for help or directions without any Spanish skills will prove to be a challenge.